King's Printer: United Kingdom

+Devolved

 Section 92 of the Scotland Act 1998 establishes the office of King's Printer for Scotland, and provides for it to be held by the King's Printer of Acts of Parliament.
-The King's Printer for Scotland is responsible for administering Crown copyright in Acts of the Scottish Parliament, Scottish subordinate legislation and works made by the Scottish Administration.
+The King's Printer for Scotland is responsible for administering Crown copyright in Acts of the Scottish Parliament, Scottish subordinate legislation and works made by the Scottish Government.
+As of 2016, the office of the King's Printer for Scotland is Jeff James.

+The Legislation (Procedure, Publication and Repeals) (Wales) Act 2025 would formally establish the King's Printer for Wales (Argraffydd y Brenin ar gyfer Cymru).

+The equivalent office for Northern Ireland is the Government Printer for Northern Ireland.